Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 <style>div#toc{height:200px;overflow:auto;}</style>

+## Qumulo Core 7.0.1
+{{page.varDownloadsRelnotes}}
+* Configured rolling reboots to restart `N-1` nodes at a time, where `N` is the number of nodes configured for the cluster's fault tolerance
+* Further improved NFSv3 random small-write performance
+* Added support for Active Directory Global Catalog for lookups
+* Added support for `DeleteBucketPolicy` and `PutBucketPolicy` S3 API actions
+* Configured RBAC privileges to override bucket policies which deny a user access to API actions through the S3 API
+* Improved REST API and `qq` CLI operations for working with S3 buckets
+* Fixed a bug with custom LDAP schemas

 ## Qumulo Core 7.0.0.1 (Quarterly)
 {{page.varDownloadsRelnotes}}
 {% include important.html content="To install Qumulo Core on HPE Alletra 4110 platforms, you must use the 7.0.0.1 release." %}